aaronparker/aaronparker.github.io/_drafts/concurrent-sessions-profile-container-Concurrent-Sessions-with-FSLogix-Profile-Container.md

   - Office 365 Container
   - Profile Container
 ---
 I was recently assisting a customer with an FSLogix Profile Container and Office 365 Container evaluation and the subject of concurrent sessions came up.
-In this article, I&#8217;ll go into a bit of detail on how FSLogix Profile Containers handle concurrent sessions and follow up with an article on Office 365 Container.
+In this article, I'll go into a bit of detail on how FSLogix Profile Containers handle concurrent sessions and follow up with an article on Office 365 Container.

 ## Concurrent Sessions

-Let&#8217;s first take a look at what we mean by concurrent sessions.
+Let's first take a look at what we mean by concurrent sessions.
 In a virtual desktop environment, whether that be Windows 10 virtual desktops or a multi-session environment built on Windows Server, a concurrent session could be:

-  1. A user has multiple sessions on the same machine &#8211; by default, users are restrict to a single session on a server, but this should only been seen under an RDSH session where session sharing hasn&#8217;t kicked in when the user launches two published apps, or may have connected to two session desktops from the same VM.
-This behaviour is controlled with the policy &#8216;Restrict Remote Desktop Services users to a single Remote Desktop Services session&#8217;.
+  1. A user has multiple sessions on the same machine - by default, users are restrict to a single session on a server, but this should only been seen under an RDSH session where session sharing hasn't kicked in when the user launches two published apps, or may have connected to two session desktops from the same VM.
+This behaviour is controlled with the policy &#8216;Restrict Remote Desktop Services users to a single Remote Desktop Services session'.
-  2. A user is logged onto two virtual machines concurrently &#8211; this should be the most common scenario, whereby a user may log onto a virtual or session desktop and then launch a published application from a seperate catalog or silo, or launch multiple published apps concurrently from different machines.
+  2. A user is logged onto two virtual machines concurrently - this should be the most common scenario, whereby a user may log onto a virtual or session desktop and then launch a published application from a seperate catalog or silo, or launch multiple published apps concurrently from different machines.

 ### User Experience Impacts

-When a user encounters this scenario, they&#8217;re not going to know (or care) where their applications are delivered from.
+When a user encounters this scenario, they're not going to know (or care) where their applications are delivered from.
 They will however, expect a consistent experience across applications and sessions.
-For the administrator, there&#8217;s several considerations if the application writes preferences into the user profile that need to persist:
+For the administrator, there's several considerations if the application writes preferences into the user profile that need to persist:

-  1. If the application doesn&#8217;t require persistence of any kind (perhaps it doesn&#8217;t write anything to the profile), use a temporary or mandatory profile (or similar) and discard the profile at logoff
+  1. If the application doesn't require persistence of any kind (perhaps it doesn't write anything to the profile), use a temporary or mandatory profile (or similar) and discard the profile at logoff
-  2. If the application doesn&#8217;t require persistence, but it has a dependent application that does, the user session will need the profile settings for that application.
+  2. If the application doesn't require persistence, but it has a dependent application that does, the user session will need the profile settings for that application.
 At logoff it might be OK to discard that copy of the profile, or we may need to merge it back into the primary copy
   3. If the application does require persistence, the user session often needs to start with their existing profile and have the profile updated or merged at logoff

 All of these require the administrator to have insight into how applications in their environment behave and interact with the user profile.
 At least someone in the chain of command should be making decisions about the desired user experience and any trade offs between engineering a solution and the effort to do so.
 For most organisations, user experience wins.